Cowboy Carter Tour

-The Cowboy Carter Tour (written in full as Cowboy Carter and the Rodeo Chitlin' Circuit Tour) was the tenth concert tour by the American singer-songwriter Beyoncé, in support of her eighth studio album, Cowboy Carter (2024).
+The Cowboy Carter Tour (written in full as Cowboy Carter and the Rodeo Chitlin' Circuit Tour) was the seventh concert tour by the American singer-songwriter Beyoncé, in support of her eighth studio album, Cowboy Carter (2024).
 It was her fifth all-stadium tour, it comprised thirty-two concerts and commenced on April 28, 2025, in Inglewood, California, and concluded on July 26, in Paradise, Nevada.

 Similarly to the Renaissance World Tour, the concerts lasted approximately three hours and were divided into nine acts.
 The tour's production and staging consisted of a large widescreen with a triangle void in its center that shaped the upper vertice of a five-pointed star formed as the main structure.
 It also featured levitating platforms, mechanical bulls, pyrotechnics and robotic arms.
 In line with the promoted album's themes, the artistic direction and production were conceptualized in both American culture and the identity of country music, which are criticized and claimed through songs, symbolism and during narrated passages in video interludes.

 The tour received critical acclaim, with various outlets rating it with the highest score in their respective reviews.
 Critics praised the visuals, the choreography, Beyoncé's performance skills, and many of them singled out the sociopolitical and cultural arguments presented throughout the show.
-According to Billboard Boxscore, the Cowboy Carter Tour ultimately grossed $407.6 million from 1.6 million tickets sold, breaking over 40 venue records and thus becoming the highest-grossing country tour in history.
+According to Billboard Boxscore, the Cowboy Carter Tour ultimately grossed $407.6 million from 1.6 million tickets sold, breaking over 40 venue records and becoming the highest-grossing country tour in history.

+In December 2025, Pollstar named the Cowboy Carter Tour the highest-grossing tour of the year.
+It achieved the feat both worldwide and in North America.
+Beyoncé also graced the magazine's cover and talked about the shows on an interview, describing them as "a testament to the power of consistency and dedication" she has poured into her craft over the years.